dennisreimann/uiengine/docs/adapter/vue.md

-# UIengine template adapter for Vue.js
+# UIengine adapter for Vue.js

 🚦 *State:* Proof of concept